wzeion/Projects/README.md

 # Projects
-My self-made projects for public viewing
+<h1>My self-made projects for public viewing</h1>
+Would upload my projects here so I can display it on other profiles